clearlinux/clear-linux-documentation/source/clear_linux_os_on_azure.rst

 Azure Command Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Azure Command Line Interface offers the ability to create and manage resources in Azure from the command line.
-The examples here are based on Version 1.0 of the Azure CLI, which is implemented in Javascript and distributed through the Node Package Manager.
-Version 2.0 of the Azure CLI is implemented in Python.
+The Azure Command Line Interface offers the ability to create and manage resources in Azure from the
+command line.
+The examples here are based on Version 1.0 of the Azure CLI, which is implemented in
+Javascript and distributed through the Node Package Manager.
+Version 2.0 of the Azure CLI is
+implemented in Python.
 This example will be updated when Azure CLI 2.0 is fully released.

-The following command will show the version number of the most recent images that have been uploaded into the Azure Marketplace.
+The following command shows the version number of the most recent images that have been uploaded
+into the Azure Marketplace.

 ::

   azure vm image list -p clear-linux-project -l westus -o clear-linux-os | grep -v "Getting" | cut -f5 -d: | sed -e 's/\s*//g'| sed -e 's/\..*//' | sort -u | tail -1

-The following scriplet can be used to create and start a virtual machine instance in Azure based on a marketplace offering.
+The following scriplet can be used to create and start a virtual machine instance in Azure based on
+a marketplace offering.
 The resource group needs to already exist.
-This script tries to user a resource group of the form "<azure_username>-clr-vms".
-For example, for an Azure user named Rob trying to create an instance of version ``12920`` of the ``basic`` offering for Clear Linux OS, this script will ultimately create an instance with the public hostname of ``rob-12920-basic-1234``.
+This script tries to use a
+resource group of the form "<azure_username>-clr-vms".
+For example, for an Azure user named Rob
+trying to create an instance of version ``12920`` of the ``basic`` offering for Clear Linux OS,
+this script creates an instance with the public hostname of ``rob-12920-basic-1234``.

 ::